mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

-Note that there's no problem with using fields inherited from a superclass defined in Java from within the same Clojure class definition (probably: the same namespace).
+Note that there's no problem with using fields inherited from a superclass defined in Java from within the same Clojure class definition (usually: the same namespace).
 They can be accessed as if they were Java methods called from Clojure, i.e. with expressions such as `(.random students)` to get the random number generator defined in the SimState superclass of the `Students`.
 You can modify these instance